 How long does it take?

 Typically with deeper pockets, the deep scaling and root planing procedure might be broken down into two appointments.
 For example, the right side of the mouth might be worked on one day, and the left side at a separate appointment.
-However on some cases Dr. Dena may be able to perform the deep cleaning in one appointment.
+However, in some cases, Dr. Dena may be able to perform the deep cleaning in one appointment.
 Dr. Dena may use antibiotic gels within the periodontal pocket to decrease bacteria and may irrigate the pocket with various medications such as chlorohexidine.

-Discomfort can vary after root planing, but one can expect it to be tender afterwards since it’s usually in a deeper region under the gums.
+Discomfort can vary after root planing, but one can expect it to be tender afterward since it’s usually in a deeper region under the gums.

 The teeth themselves can become a bit more sensitive to temperature, and bleeding might occur for a little while.

 Over-the-counter painkillers such as Tylenol or Ibuprofen work very well to alleviate discomfort

 Brushing and flossing can be done more gently to avoid aggravating any bruised or tender gum areas.